 Having ahealth and safety management system in place helps you take control.
 It sets out how to handle key activities, so that everyone knows the right way of doing things.
 It also lets you apply a consistent, structured approach to tasks and see what's working well, and where you could make improvements.

 Your health and safety management system could take the form of:

 - a recognised national or international standard

 Key management standards

-The British Standards Institution (BSI) and the International Organization for Standardization (ISO) produce a range of management standards.
 The standards bring together the experience of business managers and other experts of what works best.
 Using one of these recognised management standards can be more effective than designing your own system from scratch.

 The standards don't tell you exactly what you should do.
 Instead, they provide a framework for developing your system.
 They help you identify the key issues, but are flexible enough to allow you to produce a system that's right for your individual business.

 The following standards from the BSI show you how to design and run a safety management system:

 The Healthy and Safety Executive's standard, HSG65, shows its approach to managing health and safety.

 There are also sector-specific frameworks such as the Energy Institute’s high-level framework for process safety management.